 PART 2: HOW TO DRESS

 - I'm an outdoor photographer so we need to dress for the weather.
-As our session date approaches, keep an eye on what the temps will be doing... no sense in having the children shiver on a cold day or sweat because those family sweaters are a bit to warm under the sun.
+As our session date approaches, keep an eye on what the temps will be doing... no sense in having the children shiver on a cold day or sweat because those family sweaters are a bit too warm under the sun.

 - Gone are the days of having everyone match.
 Instead of everyone wearing a pair of jeans and an identical shirt, wear complimenting colors.
 Think country-chic.
 Rural-rustic.
 Relaxed and real.
 Earth tones and neutrals go a long way today.
-Blue jeans with a solid color or (simple plaid) are always great!
+Blue jeans with a solid color (or simple plaid) are always great!

-- If there's recommendations on what to wear, there are definitely recommendations on NOT what to wear.
+- If there's recommendations on what to wear, there are definitely recommendations on what NOT to wear.
 I highly recommend to stay away from tennis shoes, t-shirts, or any garment with writing on them.
 And even though you might just LOVE that "stylish/trendy" piece of clothing with the crazy print, I'd suggest it stays at home: you may like it right now, but who knows 5-10-15 years from now.

 - Be careful about undergarments.
 I'm amazing at Photoshop, but editing out bra straps or underwear lines is difficult and takes a considerable amount of time.
 Select clothes that cover what you don't want captured in time whether you're standing still or chasing the kids around.

 - Pants, shorts, and dresses are great!
 That being said, I always recommend medium-to-long dresses because they capture movement and most often look flattering.
 I would refrain from any short skirts simply because it's likely we'll be walking through tall grasses, jumping on someone's back, or sitting down here-and-there.